All articles

 The Stores Winning Right Now Aren't Just Automating Support

-They're not asking "how do we handle more tickets with fewer people?"
-They're asking "how do we close more of the sales we're already generating?"
+Instead of asking, "How can we handle more emails with fewer staff?" they’re asking, "How do we actually close more of the sales we’re already getting?"

-See how Heyy.io turns your Shopify conversations into sales, start your free trial today.
+If you want to see how Heyy.io turns your daily chats into actual sales, you can jump in and start a free trial today.

 Frequently Asked Questions